The One with Monica and Chandler's Wedding: Part 1

-Part Two
+Part 2

 Ross tells Rachel to stall Monica so he can have more time to search for Chandler and Phoebe helps him search.
 When Monica comes back out of her room to begin getting ready for the wedding, Rachel distracts her by moping about her own unlikelihood of getting married.

 Meanwhile, Ross and Phoebe find a confused Chandler in his office.
 He tells them he loves Monica so much, and he does not want to hurt her, but he is afraid that becoming "The Bings" will spell marital misery, maybe as bad as his parents.
 Ross convinces Chandler to go back to the apartment and begin getting ready, doing one thing at a time, not thinking about the goal.
 In Monica's apartment, Rachel tries other less believable tactics to distract Monica and she realizes that something is going on.
 Rachel decides to tell Monica, but Phoebe opens the door and gives a thumbs-up sign to Rachel, controlling the situation.

 At the studios, Joey pleads with the director to leave early for the wedding, but is informed he cannot change his schedule, but is promised that only a short scene needs to be done that day.
 However, after Joey meets Richard and sees that he is too drunk and can barely stay focused; he is stuck redoing the scene over and over.
 At the hotel, everything is ready for the wedding when Joey calls Rachel to warn her that he will be late.
 Meanwhile, Ross is keeping an eye on Chandler since he still has cold feet.
 Chandler steps out to sneak a cigarette when he suddenly hears Phoebe and Rachel coming, so he ducks into a storeroom to hide.
-He overhears that Monica is pregnant and takes off again.
+He overhears that Monica is pregnant and flees again.